Siguza/v0rtex/docs/index.md

 We then free `port` via the bug, and release the `0x1100` ports we sprayed as well.
 In the `ipc.ports` zone, that will hopefully lead to the page on which `port` resides to have all elements freed.
 Once that happens, we can use the `mach_zone_force_gc` MIG call to get the entire page out of the zone, allowing us to reallocate the port with arbitrary memory instead of just valid mach ports.
 (Note `mach_zone_force_gc` was disabled in iOS 11, but you should still be able to trigger a garbage collection by iterating over all zones, allocating and subsequently freeing something like 100MB in each, and measuring how long it takes to do so - garbage collection should be a significant spike.)

-One obstacle I faced though was that the IOSurface bug seemed to have some asynchronity or whatnot - for a short time after `IOConnectCallAsyncStructMethod` returned, the port seemed to still be valid, however after a `sleep(1)` it was not.
+One obstacle I faced though was that the IOSurface bug seemed to have some asynchronicity or whatnot - for a short time after `IOConnectCallAsyncStructMethod` returned, the port seemed to still be valid, however after a `sleep(1)` it was not.
 I didn't feel like hunting down the cause of that, so I simply increased the ref count on `port` by using `mach_ports_register` on my own task, which would cause the bug to still drop one ref too many, but not free it anymore.
 Now after that call returns, we can `usleep(100000)` to synchronise, and then use `mach_ports_register` again to decrease the ref on `port` again, this time freeing it synchronously.
 And since we call `mach_ports_register` already, we also register our `IOSurfaceRootUserClient` handle there because we'll need that for later.
 Now we just need to call `mach_zone_force_gc` and if everything worked out, the memory that contained `port` is now available for reallocation.

-Now we wanna reallocate it, but how and with what contents?
+Now we want to reallocate it, but how and with what content ?
 My favourite heap allocation primitive is `OSUnserializeXML` (or `OSUnserializeBinary` I should say) because it allows fine-grained control over allocation and contents, allows for both arbitrary data and pointers, and is used in many places.
 So since we're dealing with IOSurface anyway, I figured we might as well use IOSurface properties.
 An `IOSurfaceRootUserClient` offers external methods `9`, `10` and `11` to parse arbitrary data with `OSUnserializeXML`, store the result in the kernel, and read back or delete that result at any time.
 I'll leave the implementation details on this for another time, but they're effectively the same as`IOSurfaceSetValue`, `IOSurfaceCopyValue` and `IOSurfaceRemoveValue`, just faster since no CF serialisation has to happen.
 Alright, so now we've got to reallocate the freed pages.
 In order to avoid creating holes, this is best done with allocations of exactly the page size.
 On A9 and later that is 16KB, but on A8 and earlier the true hardware page size is 4KB, despite only 16KB being exported to userland.
 So we're going for `0x1000` here.
 Now, `OSData` would normally seem like the best choice for binary data, but it turns out that doesn't go through `kalloc` anymore for allocations larger or equal to the page size.
 The next best choice to me is `OSString` which works well, so long as you take into account that a null terminator is added to the serialised data, so in order to get a `0x1000` allocation, you'll want to have just `0xfff` bytes of serialised data.

 ### Fake port construction